alaTest Sites

-alaTest has collected and analyzed 51 reviews of Fujifilm X-T3.
+alaTest has collected and analyzed 52 reviews of Fujifilm X-T3.
 The average rating for this product is 4.6/5, compared to an average rating of 4.3/5 for other Digital Compact Cameras for all reviews.
-Reviews about the price and portability are generally positive.
-The image quality and design are also mentioned favorably.
-Some have doubts about the image stabilizer and low light performance.
-There are mixed comments on the usability and screen.
+People really like the price and portability.
+The image quality and design also get good feedback.
+The image stabilizer and low light performance get less positive comments, and the usability and screen get mixed opinions.

 performance, design, image quality, portability, price